-- L. Provide Financial Management Systems that will include: - 1.
-Accurate, current, and complete disclosure of the financial results of each grant.
-Financial reporting will be on an accrual basis; - 2.
-Records that identify adequately the source and application of funds for grant-supported activities.
+L. Provide Financial Management

+Systems that will include:

+1. Accurate, current, and complete disclosure of the financial results of each grant.
+Financial reporting will be on an accrual basis;

+2. Records that identify adequately the source and application of funds for grant-supported activities.
 Those records shall contain information pertaining to grant awards and authorizations, obligations, unobligated balances, assets, liabilities, outlays, and income related to Grant Funds and matching funds;

+3. Effective control over and accountability for all funds, property, and other assets.
+Grantees shall adequately safeguard all such assets and shall ensure that they are used solely for authorized purposes;

+4. Accounting records supported by source documentation: and

+source documentation; and

+5. Grantee tracking of fund usage and

+records that show matching funds and

-- 3. Effective control over and accountability for all funds, property, and other assets.
-Grantees shall adequately safeguard all such assets and shall ensure that they are used solely for authorized purposes; - 4.
-Accounting records supported by source documentation; and - 5.
-Grantee tracking of fund usage and records that show matching funds and grant funds are used in equal proportions.
-The grantee will provide verifiable documentation regarding matching fund usage, i.e., bank statements or copies of funding obligations from the matching
+records that show matching funds and grant funds are used in equal proportions.
+The grantee will provide verifiable documentation regarding matching fund usage, i.e., bank statements or copies of funding obligations from the matching source.